 “I think there are definitely guys that are passionate about [playing baseball], but I think it could use a little push,” he said.

-During the past two winters, Cornish worked with Wootton and Walter Johnson High School’s programs.
+During the past two winters, Cornish worked with Wootton and ’s programs.
 His work with his former school continues in the fall.

 Wootton head coach J.D.
 Marchand said he sees why his former player is succeeding.